#1970s #2000s #2010s

 Great cast, shame about the movie.
 I loved the National Lampoon’s Vacation franchise as a teen.
 Even though I didn’t understand all the jokes.
 Chevy Chase as Clark Griswold had wonderful on-screen chemistry with screen wife, Ellen (Beverly D’ Angelo).
 He was the dad to end all dads to Rusty and Audrey.
 On the big screen as he took his family on adventures to Walley World – National Lampoons Vacation (1983) – and Europe – National Lampoons European Vacation (1985) with comic results.

-Sadly it was turned into a comedy Vacation (2015) with some great stars – Chris Helmsworth’s part as an in-law stole the show – but was sadly an awfully predictable mess with unfunny consequences to the set up scenes.
+Sadly, this fun original was turned into a “comedy” with some great stars – cast agent’s remake favourite cast member (possibly to distract you its a remake), Chris Hemsworth’s part as an in-law stole the show – but was sadly an awfully predictable mess with unfunny consequences to the set up scenes.
 Almost like it was written by 9-year-old boys with no sense of humour.
 I would go on but you are probably better reading my rant HERE.
 In full.

 Watership Down (1978)